Logo Voyage

 You really need a vehicle to get here, though it's within cycling range.
 Most visitors simply day-trip from Samsun.

-1 South gate is the usual approach.
-From the coastal highway D-010 turn off at the village of 19 Mayıs (say "On-dokuz-mayis") and follow İsmet İnönü Cd north through Yörükler.
+41.595436.11271 South gate is much nearer to Samsun.
+From the coastal highway D-010 turn off at the town of 19 Mayıs (say "On-dokuz-mayis") and follow İsmet İnönü Cd north through Yörükler.
 It's 15 km along a good sealed road with cattle ambling along it.
-The main parking lot and visitor centre are at the south gate.
-Bicycles may continue but vehicles must stop here and you transfer to the shuttle bus, which runs 12 km to north gate.
+There is a daytime cafe on the way (traditional tent just past Geleriç serving gözleme) and one at the south gate.
+Bicycles may continue but vehicles must stop here.
+You can transfer to the shuttle bus, which runs 12 km to the north gate.

-2 North gate is approached from the town of Bafra, again by a good though narrow road, Turgut Özal Blv.
-There's another visitor centre and parking lot, for cars only - motor homes and caravans will be turned back to circle the park and approach via the north gate.
+41.670436.03432 North gate is approached from the town of Bafra, again by a good though narrow road, Turgut Özal Blv.
+In stork nesting season it’s worth pausing at the viewing tower on the way.
+The main visitor centre is here, parking for cars only - motor homes and caravans will be turned back to circle the park and approach via the south gate.

 Fees and permits